aidenwaring/CA_T2A1_Workbook/README.md

 12. Access to personal information
 - The application must oblige when an individual requests to be given access to personal information held about them by the entity.

-13. Correction of persoanl information
+13. Correction of personal information
 - The application must oblige in relation to correcting the personal information it holds about individuals.

 ## Q9